 - Otter Mesh is made with the most advanced material in Lacrosse besides the WARP by Warrior, but that isn’t “stringing”.
 Epoch Lacrosse has always had a simple philosophy of Lacrosse being done the right way, not the fancy way.
-That is exactly what Epoch Lacrosse Otter Mesh brings to your stick with the durability and hold.
+That is precisely what Epoch Lacrosse Otter Mesh brings to your stick with durability and hold.

 - The mesh is made with an unnamed military grade fiber that is resistant to temperature change.